How to Report Maintenance Issues in Queen Mary Halls and Named Halls Maintenance Days

 Whenever possible, all non-urgent repairs reported for your room, or in your flat's communal areas will also be addressed on the building’s named day.

-Please note, there are no named maintenance days at Aspire Point or Sherren House, where residents should speak with their local Reception regarding maintenance.
+Please note, there are no named maintenance days at Aspire Point, Blithehale Court or Sherren House, where residents should speak with their local Reception regarding maintenance.